105 – Carleton University

 To be considered for an Entrance Bursary, apply on the Awards Office website.
 For more information about our scholarships and bursary programs, government student loans and our work‑study program, visit the Awards Office website or phone us at 613‑520‑3600.

-3,606 residence spaces are available, 77% of which are reserved for first‑year students.
-The majority of these rooms are double, traditional-style and located on all-gender floors.
+3,609 residence spaces are available, 77% of which are reserved for first-year students.
+Most of these rooms are double, traditional-style and located on all-gender floors.

-There are a limited number of spaces located on single‑gender floors (as demand dictates).
+There is a limited number of spaces located on single-gender floors (as demand dictates), as well as

 - an all-access meal plan that includes unlimited entry into the Residence Dining Hall and a cash credit that permits meal purchases at other university food outlets.

+Accessible rooms and a 24-hour Attendant Services program are available in residence for those with physical disabilities.
 All main buildings on campus are connected by a common tunnel system that facilitates ease of travel during the winter months.
-Accessible rooms and a 24-hour Attendant Services program program are available in residence for those with physical disabilities.

-Prospective students with disabilities are encouraged to visit the PMC’s website for information on:
+We encourage prospective students with disabilities to visit the PMC’s website for information on: